ChouicGames/react-native-images-to-native-images/README.md

 }
 ```

-Then, in 'constants.ts' >  FilesInfos, add a your images informations, by first adding the key of your images : [Files.nameYouAddInTypes.ts] : {},
+Then, in 'constants.ts' >  FilesInfos, add your images informations, by first adding the key of your images : [Files.nameYouAddInTypes.ts] : {},
-Then adding the differents informations needed :
+then adding the differents informations needed :
 * path : "./images/image_name.svg"
 * source : {uri: "image_name"}
 * android {type: AndroidFileType.(Jpg/Png/Vector), width & height if it's Png or Jpg}